aastroza/rag-constitucion-chile/README.md

 # RAG-Constitucion-Chile

+Platform to compare Chile's current constitution with its new proposed constitution.
+This is a proof-of-concept using RAG where the sources are the articles from each constitution.
+You can check out a demo here: https://rag-constitucion-chile.streamlit.app/ .
+Coming soon to https://discolab.cl/

 ## Getting Started

 Before you begin to run this project, there are a few prerequisites you will need to have in place: